I Tested 10 Winter Boots for Men to Find the Best in 2025 (That Are Actually Stylish)

 - Performance: These are great for doing hard work in brutally cold outdoor environments.

-- Materials: We like the extra protection of the 10-inch shaft and thick insulation.
+- Materials: I like the extra protection of the 10-inch shaft and thick insulation.

 - Durability: JK Boots makes old-fashioned, ultra-longlasting footwear; even among PNW brands, they have a reputation for using the thickest and toughest leathers and construction methods.

-- Repairability: We love being able to resole our boots time after time.
+- Repairability: I love being able to resole our boots time after time.

 - Ordering: These will take a few months to get made for you.